AmineSADOU/dataScience/GETDATA-003/Proj/README.md

     Create a regular expression pattern regexPattern to select mean and std features from the features that are 'measured'.
 These are time domain signal features of interest for this analysis.
 18 such features are selected.
-    Each feature is a combination of 4 separate characteritics namely:
-    SignalSource, SensorType, SignalAxis, SignalStatistic.
-    Example: Body,Acc,Mean,X in tBodyAccMeanX

-    A descriptive name is chosen for each feature to be used for separating these characteristics.
-Example: ACCELEROMETER_BODY_MEAN_X
+    A descriptive name is chosen for each feature to be used for each feature.
+    Example: ACCELEROMETER_BODY_MEAN_X instead of tBodyAccMeanX
     A vector of such descriptive names vFeatures.names is created.

 * A subset data set dfDataSet.sub is extracted from dfDataSet.full